Review of East India Co. in Portland Oregon

-This restaurant is behind the downtown library, sandwiched into what appears to be a tiny space between an old parking garage and the Dental Building.
+This restaurant is behind the downtown library, sandwiched into the space between an old parking garage and the Dental Building.
 Look for the signboard on the sidewalk behind the main library.

-Despite the name, the menu at “East” India Company is mostly Northern Indian, with entrée prices ranging from $12 to $18.00.
+The East India Company restaurant is mostly Northern Indian, with entrée prices ranging from $14 to $25.00.
 The presentation is much better than the norm for Indian food.
 Dishes are carefully arranged, and a moment is taken to decorate the plates.
 Along with the plush atmosphere, linens, candles, and casual elegance, this touch makes the somewhat higher prices seem more fitting.